 - STRONG ADHESIVE: Both are made of nylon material and hot melt adhesive with high temperature resistant, very strong self adhesive

-- WIDE COMPATIBILITY: This hook & loop coins can be attached to most of things, especially for clean smooth surfaces of paper, plastic, glass, leather,...
+- WIDE COMPATIBILITY: This hook & loop dots can be attached to most of things, especially for clean smooth surfaces of paper, plastic, glass, leather,...

 Give the file folder puzzle to your little learner and watch them play and explore!